Can I get a mortgage when in an IVA?

 Your credit rating

-It's standard practice for mortgage lenders to undertake credit checks to help them determine whether a new customer poses a credit risk.
+It's standard practice for mortgage lenders to undertake credit checks to help them determine whether a new customer poses a lending risk.

-If you apply for a mortgage with one of the 'high street' lenders whilst in an IVA, it's likely you'll fall foul of their credit checks and that they'll subsequently refuse to provide you with a mortgage.
+Which is why if you apply for a mortgage with one of the high street lenders whilst in an IVA, it's likely you'll fail their credit checks and they'll reject your mortgage application.

-But there are some mortgage lenders that specialise in providing mortgages to people with poor credit ratings, such as those in an IVA.
+But some mortgage lenders specialise in providing mortgages to people in an IVA.

 The IVA windfall clause